itcig/twilio-call-center/README.md

 ## Environment Setup

+Clone the repository and then run `npm install`

 The following variables will need to be added to a .env file in the root of the project
 - TWILIO_ACCOUNT_SID = "AC..."
 - TWILIO_AUTH_TOKEN = "..."
 - TWILIO_WORKSPACE_SID = "WS..."

+Start the application by running `npm start`
+Access the app at http://localhost:3000/